-What I have noticed consistently in my practice is that as people explore their issues they automatically start to make positive changes in their lives, particularly in their relationships.
+What I have noticed in my practice is that as people explore their issues they start to feel increasing self-respect and self-compassion.
+It's almost as if we have listened to gossip about ourselves our whole lives instead of finding out what is really true!
+As we start to feel differently about ourselves, and see ourselves differently, we make different choices for ourselves and our relationships change.
 It can seem almost magical at times.
-As we change, the world around us also changes.
+As we change our attitude towards ourselves, the world around us also changes.

-I have also been a mental health nurse since 2002 and this has given me a breadth and depth of experience in working with all kinds of problems.
+I was a mental health nurse from 2002 - 2021 - from 2014 I worked in the community as part of a team delivering psychological therapies in primary care.
+This has given me a breadth and depth of experience in working with all kinds of problems.
 I don't think you necessarily have to have a "problem" or a diagnosis to come into therapy though.
 Often people just have a sense of dissatisfaction or want to explore issues in a safe, confidential place.

 I'm a keen runner and wrote my Masters dissertation on the subject of running, how central it can become in peoples' lives and the difficulty of adjusting to illness or injury.

-I currently do my counselling work on Thursdays.
+I currently do my counselling work on Mondays and Thursdays.

 Training, qualifications & experience

 - EMDR parts 1 & 2 Richman Trainings Jan & March 2021